-Information on making gifts to the Endowment Fund directed to the Cemetery Fund can be found on this page.
+Information in making gifts directed to the Cemetery Fund can be found on the Endowment Fund website.

 If you are interested in further information, including costs, or purchasing any of the offerings for a final resting place of a loved one, you may contact the church office at 636-394-7506.

 Those interested in purchasing a niche or a space on the Memorial Wall may contact Corrine Thompson in the church office at 636-394-7506.